The world’s most famous carbon dioxide absorber

 apollo_man

-If you are superstitious and believe that the number 13 is not lucky, then you will be forgiven to think that the launch time was rather “unlucky”.
+If you are superstitious and believe that the number 13 is not lucky, then you will be forgiven for thinking that the launch time was rather “unlucky”.
 Apollo 13 launched at 13:13 ( North American Central Time Zone ).

 departure_time